I live far away from Fremont. Am I obligated to come to the 42 campus to study in person?

 42 is free thanks to the financial support of Xavier Niel, a French entrepreneur and the founder of the telecommunications company “Free” in France.

-If I have other obligations during the program, can I still participate in the Intensive Basic Training?
+If I have other obligations during the program, can I still participate in the Piscine?

 Small appointments are not a problem, however commitments that will take up a majority of your day will be very difficult to accommodate.
 If you cannot commit to a full 4 weeks at this time, you can always register for a later date.

-During Intensive Basic Training, can we live in the dorms?
+During the Piscine, can we live in the dorms?

-A limited number of dormitory spaces are available for students during Intensive Basic Training, for those who need them most.
-Please note however, that students who have dormitory rooms during Intensive Basic Training must leave the dormitories once Intensive Basic Training is over while waiting for the school year to begin regardless of whether or not they have been accepted to 42.
+We have a limited number of dormitory spaces available for students during the piscine, for those who need them most.
+Please note however, that students who have dormitory rooms during the piscine only have them for the duration of the 28 days, must leave the dormitories once it is over while waiting for the school year to begin regardless of whether or not they have been accepted to 42.